imsuinfo/websites/sites/all/modules/search_by_page/README.txt

 have permission to view from search results, and this has to be done via a PHP loop rather than an SQL query because of how Drupal permissions work.)

+IMPORTANT NOTE: If you are using Search by Page Paths, your database must be set up with permission to create temporary tables.

 The "Attachments" sub-module indexes the text in certain types of files that are attached to content items via the core File field.
 This requires "helper" programs to extract the text from file attachments, and the helper programs are